askorama/orama/packages/plugin-qps/README.md

 ## Installation

-To get started with **Orama Plugin PT15**, just install it with npm:
+To get started with **Orama Plugin QPS**, just install it with npm:

 ```sh
 npm i @orama/plugin-qps